codacy/codacy-analysis-cli-action/README.md

 By default, the GitHub action:

--   Analyzes each commit or pull request by running all the supported static code analysis tools for the languages in your repository, with their default configurations.
+-   Analyzes each commit or pull request by running all the static code analysis tools for the languages in your repository that are supported by Codacy.
 -   Prints the analysis results on the console, which is visible on the GitHub Action's workflow panel.
 -   Fails the workflow if it finds at least one issue in your code.